kristynaFojtikova/reviews/README.md

 # Restaurant Review

-## Folder structure
+## Project Setup & Folder structure

-`server` folder in `root` contains the node server, that serves app data from it's sqlLite db using graphql.
+`server` folder in root contains the node server, that serves app data from it's sqlLite db using graphql.

-`restaurants-review-rn-app` folder in `root` contains the RN app codebase.
+`restaurants-review-rn-app` folder in root contains the RN app codebase.

 `insomnia` folder in `root` contains the json file for Insomnia workspace to test the server.

+The React Native app uses context for state management, and graphQL client for making network calls to the server.

 ## Run & Setup